4d/docs/docs/ViewPro/method-list.md

 #### Description

 The `VP SET FORMULA` command <!-- REF #_method_.VP SET FORMULA.Summary -->assigns a specified formula or 4D method to a designated cell range<!-- END REF -->.

 In *rangeObj*, pass a range of the cell(s) (created for example with [`VP Cell`](#vp-cell) or [`VP Column`](#vp-column)) whose value you want to specify.
 If *rangeObj* includes multiple cells, the formula specified will be linked in each cell.

 The *formula* parameter specifies a formula or 4D method name to be assigned to the *rangeObj*.

+> If the *formula* is a string, use the period `.` as numerical separator and the comma `,` as parameter separator.
-If a 4D method is used, it must be allowed with the [`VP SET ALLOWED METHODS`](#vp-set-allowed-method) command.
+> If a 4D method is used, it must be allowed with the [`VP SET ALLOWED METHODS`](#vp-set-allowed-method) command.

 The optional *formatPattern* defines a [pattern](configuring.md#cell-format) for the *formula*.

 You remove the formula in *rangeObj* by replacing it with an empty string ("").

 #### Example 1

 ```4d